HaifeiLi/HardenFlash/README.md

 When it Works
 =============
-When the patched Flash binary detects a potential Flash exploit or zero-day attack, you will be give a warning dialog like the following:<br>
+After the installation, you are free to use IE as normal and it's expected to not bring any impact for normal uses.
+However, when the patched Flash binary detects a potential Flash exploit or zero-day attack, you will be give a warning dialog like the following:<br>
 ![](https://github.com/HaifeiLi/HardenFlash/blob/master/image/HardenFlash.png)

+Then, after the user confirms the message, the process will be terminated and the malicious exploit will be stopped.

 How to Uninstall
 ================